 A Briefcase for the Bike Commuter

 In addition to the main pouch, three other decent-sized pockets on the top and side offer additional options for stashing your stuff.
-Capacity of the MTX TrunkBag DX is listed at 800 cubic inches, with an expanding lid that increases the size of the main storage area and bungee straps on top of the bag that allow you to stow stuff there for even more carrying capacity.
+The capacity of the MTX TrunkBag DX is listed at 800 cubic inches, with an expanding lid that increases the size of the main storage area and bungee straps on top of the bag that allows you to stow stuff there for even more carrying capacity.

 Packing on the Pounds

 The biggest downside to this bag (or most any bag, for that matter) is going to be the extra weight.
 When used in conjunction with a Topeak’s MTX Beam Rack, you’re putting over four pounds extra on your bike.
 And that’s even before you add the first brown bag peanut-butter-and-jelly sandwich.

 Certainly, that’s not like trying to pedal dragging a big back of rocks behind you.
 But given where this weight sits — up relatively high and back on your bike — you will notice at once the difference in how your bike handles at once.
 You’ll feel more top-heavy, with much more weight centered over your rear wheel.

 In Closing: A Strong Recommendation

 If I were the designer of the MTX TrunkBag, the only thing I might have done differently is in the positioning of the zippers on the main compartment.
 The zipper to open and close the pouch is side-by-side and pretty much indistinguishable from the zipper that allows the compartment to expand, and most days I tried the wrong one first.
 In fairness to Topeak, there is a small yellow Topeak logo on one side of the zipper pull for the main compartment.
 But I had never noticed the difference until I started to scrutinize the bag for this review.
 A good, simple technique that solves this matter: simply zip the two compartments closed to opposite sides of the bag.
 After doing this a couple of times, knowing which one you want is easy.